 In Berrien County, there are several testing sites available.
 Please see the State of Michigan's Test Finder tool for more testing sites within and outside of Berrien County.
 To understand the difference between the various testing methods available, please see this FDA website.
 Find additional rapid, antigen testing options in the State of Michigan.

 You may need to call or schedule an appointment online.
-To find out how to get a test at any of the below sites, please see a phone number or website listed:
+To find out how to get a test at any of the below sites, please see the phone number or website listed:

 - Free of charge but a photo ID is needed to receive a test

 - Testing at a Lakeland facility is available for patients who have any symptoms of COVID-19.
 Contact your local Southwest Michigan primary care provider first to obtain a doctor’s order for testing.
 If you do not have a primary care provider, COVID-19 rapid testing is now available at all three of Lakeland’s walk-in clinics (Niles, Stevensville, and Watervliet).

 - If you have a doctor's order for a COVID-19 test, schedule a COVID-19 test through Lakeland MyChart or by calling (269) 927-5100.
 COVID-19 testing with an appointment is available at the Center for Outpatient Services, Spectrum Health Lakeland Niles Hospital, or Spectrum Health Lakeland Watervliet Hospital.
 Appointments are not needed for rapid testing at a walk-in clinic.